 This place is definitely our high recommendation to visit and learn something that you might didn’t know before.

-Cost → Donation based entrance (donation box is placed at the entrance and visitors are instructed that entrance is free of charge and donation is desirable but optional)
+Cost → Donation based entrance (donation box is at the entrance and visitors know that entrance is free of charge but donation is welcome)

 Time → 1 – 2 hrs